-Houseplants can add color, beauty, and character to your home!
+Houseplants can add color, beauty, and character to your living space!
 Here are a few key tips for keeping houseplants happy and healthy in your home.

 To learn about a specific type of houseplant, check out our Houseplant Growing Guides!